UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Related Work

 Fuzzing efficiency can also be improved by increasing computing resources to parallelize fuzzing tasks.
 Early in 2010, Xie~\cite{grid} proposed a parallel framework, which leverages grid computing for large-scale fuzzing.
 The framework was implemented by storing fuzzing jobs in a server and scheduling remote clients to download these jobs.
 However, this kind of static scheduling results in an unbalanced partition of workload, and it only schedules fuzzing tasks to computing resources without trying to innovate the synchronizing and sharing mechanisms.
-To parallelize AFL, AFL-P\cite{AFL1} extends its scalability by utilizing multiple processes to run multiple fuzzer instances to synchronize seeds between these instances.
-However, the scalability of AFL-P is limited because it is unavailable to access when utilizing computing resources across machines.
+To parallelize AFL, AFL-P\cite{AFL1} extends its scalability by utilizing multiple processes running fuzzer instances to synchronize seeds between them.
+However, the scalability of AFL-P is limited because it is inaccessible when using computing resources across machines.
 Roving~\cite{roving} and disfuzz~\cite{disafl} addressed this problem with the help of the client/server structure.
-They share new seeds with each computing core in a fixed time interval, which enhances the scalability but produces redundant work and task conflicts, which leads to severe waste of computing resources.
-Li \textit{et al}.~\cite{large-scale} designed a tree structure to store coverage information instead of bitmap.
-Also, they leverage a polling mechanism to reduce redundant works and avoid conflicts, but this mechanism results in large performance-consuming.
+They share new seeds with each computing core within a fixed time interval, which enhances the scalability but produces redundant work and task conflicts, leading to a severe waste of computing resources.
+Li \textit{et al}.~\cite{large-scale} designed a tree structure to store coverage information as an alternative to bitmap.
+They leverage a polling mechanism to reduce redundant work and avoid conflicts, but this approach causes large performance consumption.

 Several recent works focus on partitioning fuzzing tasks to avoid redundant work.
-In PAFL~\cite{PAFL}, local guiding information from each fuzzer instance is synchronized with the global guiding information.
+In PAFL~\cite{PAFL}, local guiding information from each fuzzer instance is synchronized with global guiding information.
 According to the guiding information, PAFL assigns different task segments divided by grouping branches to different fuzzer instances.
-PAFL speeds up the fuzzing process, but it cannot run in a distributed system across multiple machines.
-Another work, which is also called PAFL~\cite{PAFL-N}, collects dynamic execution information and dispatches parts of the target programs with weak relationship, which reduces redundant work.
-However, the weakness of this work is difficult to divide the target program into parts.
+Though PAFL speeds up the fuzzing process, it cannot run a distributed system across multiple machines.
+Another work also called PAFL~\cite{PAFL-N}, collects dynamic execution information and dispatches parts of the target programs that have weak relationships, thus reducing redundant work.
+However, the disadvantage lies in the difficulty of accurately dividing the target program into parts.
 To address the scalability bottlenecks, Wen \textit{et al}.~\cite{Wen2017Designing} designed new operating primitives to speed up AFL.
 Although this work improves fuzzing performance with underutilized CPU cores, there is still room for improvement by scheduling fuzzing tasks and extending multi-core parallelism to distributed parallelism.
 P-fuzz~\cite{pfuzz1} leverages the computing resources of distributed systems to enhance fuzzing efficiency.
 It alleviates task conflicts in part by adopting database-centric architecture.
 But imbalances exist: some seeds are overused, while others are idle.